Optimizing Healthcare Workforces: A Deep Dive into Infor WFM

 Chris Arey (01:22)

 Yeah, so thanks so much for joining me on today’s segment.
 As I mentioned earlier, the healthcare sector is facing a crisis with labor shortages.
 I’m sure this is no surprise to either of you.
 But, Brianna, as a former nurse, what do you believe are the reasons for this?
-How do we get here?
+How did we get here?

 Brianna Zink (01:41)